 Activities here include;

 - Visiting the Rock Arch (see images below)

 - Hiking trails

 - Walking trails

-We would suggest that at least one night is spent in the Spitzkoppe region, or if that is not possible, a quick stop off en route Windhoek or Swakopmund for a short walk around and photoshoot.
+We would suggest that at least one night is spent in the Spitzkoppe region on any Namibia Safari, or if that is not possible, a quick stop off en route Windhoek or Swakopmund for a short walk around and photoshoot.
 There are numerous campsites available as well as a tented camp and a lodge option for those looking to spend a night or two.

-All photographs have been taken by us here at Uyaphi.com over 20 years.
+All photographs have been taken by us here at Uyaphi.com.